SwissiExe/yadrms-docs/09/9_1_design-feedback-stakeholders.md

 #### Areas for Improvement
 - ⚠️ Code blocks could be more visually distinct
 - ⚠️ Some interactive elements lack clear hover states
-- ⚠️ Mobile navigation could be more compact

 ### Typography
 #### Positive Feedback